 - normal daily temperature variations at any a single location range from 10°C to 20°C.normal annual variations value can be as much as 40°C to 50°C.

-As the margin of error for temperature measurements is about 1.0°C, so the minuscule temperature effects shown here would only arise from the extreme economic efforts of those participating Developed nations attempting to control their CO2 emissions.
+As the margin of error for temperature measurements is about 1.0°C, the minuscule temperature effects shown here would only arise from the extreme economic efforts of those participating Developed nations attempting to control their CO2 emissions.

 Thus the outcomes in terms of controlling temperature can only ever be marginal, immeasurable and thus irrelevant.
+Essentially any action taken by Western Nations to reduce their CO2 emissions can not only be regarded as irrelevant but also as massive acts of self-harm.

 It is likely that any current global warming, if it is now continuing at all and increasing CO2 is: